Drugs: Definition, Usage, Types, Effects

 People take drugs in the following ways:

 - Oral Consumption: Oral consumption is the most common method, where drugs are swallowed in the form of pills, capsules, or liquids.
 The drug is absorbed through the digestive system and enters the bloodstream, but the effects take longer to appear due to metabolism in the liver.
-According to WebMD, 96% of people who used meth had cavities, and 58% had untreated tooth decay.

 - Inhalation: Drugs like nicotine, cannabis, or certain anesthetics are inhaled as smoke, vapor, or aerosol.
 This method allows substances to enter the bloodstream quickly through the lungs, producing almost immediate effects.